 Hitting a Friend or Family Member's Car In Your Driveway

-Someone Illegally Parked a Car Blocking Your Driveway and You Hit It
+Hitting a Car Illegally Blocking Your Driveway

 Should I Pay for The Claim Myself?

-- Have you filed any other at fault claims in the last three years?
-Multiple at fault claims can come with severe penalties.
+- Have you filed any other at-fault claims in the last three years?
+Multiple at-fault claims can come with severe penalties.
 The penalties can include cancellation from a preferred insurance carrier and a significant rate increase with a non-standard insurance carrier.